uga-libraries/bags/README.md

 ### delete_thumbs_db.py

-Purpose: delete Thumbs.db anywhere in the bag, update the bag, and validate the bag.
+Purpose: delete Thumbs.db anywhere in a group of bags, update the bags, and validate the bags.

-Argument: bag_path (required): path to the bag (folder that ends in "_bag")
+Argument: bag_list (required): path to a text file with the full path to all bags to be updated, one row per path

+To make the bag_list, make a plain text file with the full path to every bag to be updated, one line per path.
+The file can be named anything.
+The script log will be saved in the same folder as this file.

 This script should only be used after delete_new_temp.py or one of the bag manifest compare scripts shows that Thumbs.db are the only reason the bag is not validating, because it updates the bag.